dsi full logo

 Project: Intercultural Engagement in Short-Term Faculty-Led Study Abroad Programs Across Disciplines

-Led by Professor Priya Ananth, MTSU Department of World Languages & Cultures
+Led by Professor Priya Ananth, MTSU Department of World Languages, Literature, and Cultures

 Project runs July 1, 2022 through June 30, 2023